 To analyze all this data I use the following toolset:

 - Screaming Frog Log File Analyzer: This is the core tool we use in the log file analysis.
 Here’s a great intro guide on what this tool is and how to use it.

-- Screaming Frog SEO Spider: This is what we’ll use to extract the URL specific data as it relates to the site being crawled.
+- Screaming Frog SEO Spider: This is what we’ll use to extract the URL specific data for the site being crawled.

 - Google Sheets or Excel: This is where we’ll be doing our data manipulation.

 In executing the log file analysis, here are a few things to look for:

 - Are there any subfolders being over/under crawled by Googlebot?